visionmedia/masteringnode/chapters/modules.md

     require.registerExtension('.ejs', require('./compiler/extended').compile);

-Now when we require our example, the ".ejs" extension is detected, and will pass the contents through our compiler, and everything works as expected.
+Now when we require our example, the ".ejs" extension is detected, and will pass the contents through our compiler.

     var example = require('./compiler/example');
     console.dir(example)